jwdotpark/2021_fall/practical_ds_a/algorithms.md

 ##### Big O of Bubble Sort

-- In general, it's O(n^2), there's two nested for loops.
+- In worst and average case, it's O(n^2), there's two nested loops, each array iterating every single item in the array.
-- If it's nearly ordered array, it's almost O(n) because of noSwap condition checking.
+- If it's nearly ordered array, best case could be almost linear time of O(n) because of noSwap condition checking.

 #### 1.6.4. <a name='SelectionSort'></a>Selection Sort